 The Church - A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel, observing the two ordinances of Christ governed by His laws, exercising the gifts, rights and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
 Each congregation operates under the Lordship of Christ through democratic processes.
 In such a congregation, each member is responsible and accountable to Christ as Lord.
 Its scriptural officers are pastors and deacons.
 While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.
 The New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of all the ages, believers from every tribe, tongue, people and nation.

-Baptism - Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
-It is an act of obedience symbolizing the believer's faith in a crucified, buried, and risen Savior, the believer's death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.
+Baptism - Christian baptism is the immersion of a believer in water in the name of the Father, the Son and the Holy Spirit.
+It is an act of obedience symbolizing the believer's faith in a crucified, buried and risen Savior, the believer's death to sin, the burial of the old life and the resurrection to walk in newness of life in Christ Jesus.
 It is a testimony to his faith in the final resurrection of the dead.
-Being a church ordinance, it is prerequisite to the privileges of church membership and to the Lord's Supper.

 Lord's Supper - The Lord's Supper is a symbolic act of obedience whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize the death of the Redeemer and anticipate His second coming.